agnesoft/adev/style_guide.md

 **NOTE 2**

 GitHub reformats issue titles, PR titles and commit messages (especially when there is only one commit in a branch).
 Double check these before saving or committing.

+### Project Structure

+-   all projects are located under `projects/` directory
+-   sources should be placed directly in the project directory
+-   public headers ([if headers are used](#headers)) should be placed in `include/<project name>` directory within the project directory so that they can be included without ambiguity as `<project name>/<header>.hpp`
+-   private headers should be placed with the source files
+-   every project should have a `test/` directory with a test application
+-   projects can have sub-projects (they should be rare) placed directly in the parent project's directory (e.g. `projects/abuild/preprocessor`)
+-   every project must have a [design.md](#design) (and should start with it)
+-   every project must have a [readme.md](#readme)

+### Project Design

+-   use markdown
+-   always provide table of contents
+-   the purpose of the design is to provide guidance during implementation and when the project code is being investigated in the future
+-   every design must have 4 sections:
+    -   **problem**: what is the project trying to solve?
+    -   **requirements**: what are the features the project should have?
+    -   **existing solutions**: why the existing solutions do not meet the requirements?
+    -   **design**: how do we solve the problem and meet the requirements?
+-   design should focus on high level overview - overall architecture, description of flows, components, usage etc.
+-   keep it alive - design does not need to be perfect, it will diverge as the implementation evolves
+    -   **always update or delete sections that are not correct or relevant anymore**

+### Project Readme

+-   use markdown
+-   always provide table of contents
+-   the purpose of the readme is to provide quick overview of the project
+    -   what the project does
+    -   how is the project used
+-   every readme must have 3 sections:
+    -   **overview**: what the project does/provides and what are its features
+    -   **prerequisites**: what are the prerequisites & dependencies of using the project
+    -   **usage**: steps to start using the project with examples, e.g.
+        1. add build dependency to `myproject`
+        2. add `import myproject;` in your code
+        3. call `myproject::foo()` to do X
+        4. call `myproject::bar()` to do Y
+-   add additional sections and information as you deem fit such as `Known Issues`

 ---